kateract/bitburner-scripts/README.md

 To autocompile as you save, run `npm run watch` in a terminal

-To update your Netscript Definitions, run `npm run defs` in a terminal
+To update your Netscript Definitions: NS, run `npm run defs` in a terminal

 Press F1 and Select `Bitburner: Enable File Watcher` to enable auto uploading to the game